How to Patch Drywall Holes

 Assess the Hole Size and Choose Your Method

 Measure the hole at its widest point.
-Nail holes and small dings under 1/2 inch need only spackle and a putty knife — skip to step 3.
-Holes from 1/2 inch to about 4 inches use a self-adhesive mesh patch.
-Anything larger than 4 inches requires a drywall cutout and backing board.
+Nail holes and small dings under 1/2 inch only need spackle and a putty knife — for a focused walkthrough of just that method, see How to Patch a Small Hole in Drywall (Spackle Method).
+Holes from 1/2 inch to about 4 inches use a self-adhesive mesh patch (steps 3-8 below).
+Anything larger than 4 inches requires a drywall cutout and backing board (steps 2-8).
 Lay a drop cloth below the work area to catch dust and compound drips.
 If the hole has ragged edges, use a utility knife to trim any loose paper or crumbling gypsum so you have a clean, stable edge to work from.

 Cut and Install a Backing Board (Large Holes Only)